"Everlasting love": GH JHS sweethearts marry after 18 years of dating

 YEN.com.gh earlier reported that a beautiful Ghanaian lady who recently got married has narrated how she met her husband on social media.

-The lady, whose name was mentioned as Regina, said her husband pursued her online for many years without a response.
+The lady, whose name was mentioned as Regina, said her husband pursued her online for many years without her giving him a response.

-Regina said after many years of ignoring the man, she one day sent a simple reply which opened the way for a series of conversations that led to the marriage.
+Regina said after many years of ignoring him, she one day replied, which opened the way for a series of conversations that led to the marriage.

 Source: YEN.com.gh